rapidsms/rapidsms/docs/main/testing.rst

 The easiest way to run the unit tests in a new install is to run the following from the project root::

 	pip install -r pip-requires.txt
-	python run_tests.py --settings=tests.ci
+	python run_tests.py --settings=tests.default

-The settings found in the /tests/ci.py module are intended as the default settings file for running tests.
+The settings found in the /tests/default.py module are intended as the default settings file for running tests.
 You can tell the test runner what settings file to use with the --settings flag or by setting your DJANGO_SETTINGS_MODULE environment variable.

 Testing Multiple Environments
 =============================